aptech/docs/docs/CR-strjoin.rst

 +++++++++
 ::

-    //Create 1x3 string array
+    // Create 1x3 string array
     s = "GDP" $~ "Gross Exports" $~ "Net Exports";

-    //Create single string separated by spaces
+    // Create single string separated by spaces
-    //with each element surrounded by a single tic ' names = strjoin(s, " ", "'");
+    // with each element surrounded by a single tic ' names = strjoin(s, " ", "'");

 After the above code, *names* should be equal to the string: